yashilanka/Radiant-MediaLyzer/README.md

 Radiant MediaLyzer
 ===============
 Radiant MediaLyzer is a JavaScript API to detect media related features, OS, browsers (with version number) and more.
 It will come in handy for any media oriented JavaScript development.

-Radiant MediaLyzer is open source project released under <a href="http://www.gnu.org/copyleft/gpl.html" target="_blank">GPLv3</a>
+Radiant MediaLyzer is open source project released under <a href="http://www.gnu.org/copyleft/gpl.html" target="_blank">GPLv3</a> and features:
-It features:
 <ul>
 	<li>Feature detection with user agent string parsing as a fallback</li>
     <li>Feature detection for 17 media related features and 5 media related plugins (with version number)</li>